What is Rush Stack?

 - API Documenter: generates your API documentation website

 - @rushstack/eslint-config: our standardized ESLint rule set, specifically designed for large scale TypeScript monorepos

-These tools are built on a common framework of reusable library packages:
+The projects are built on a common framework of reusable library packages, which includes:

-- node-core-library: the standard base library used by all our projects
+- node-core-library: the core framework used by all our projects

 - package-deps-hash: the incremental build engine used by Rush